gaultier/blog/optimization-tales-cockroachdb-part1.md

 "Just provide in the `WHERE` clause of the query all the values you know up front" is *not* good advice: It worked here with `via` because of the tuple nature of indexes in CockroachDB and because `via` was the middle field in this tuple.
 But over-specifying the `WHERE` clause in the query can and will lead the query planner to worst plans, because the optimal index might not contain the extra fields you just added to the clause.

-A query that performs ok now, might become a big problem later, when the table grows, or the data characteristics change, or the query planner decides to do something completly different today.
+A query that performs ok now, might become a big problem later, when the table grows, or the data characteristics change, or the query planner decides to do something completely different today.
 Actually, I initially tested my optimizations in staging, and I see completely different plans and latencies from production, due to the data being much smaller or simply differently varied.

 After a potential optimization has been applied, always follow-up to see if it made things better, worse, or the same.
 You'd be surprised.
 If it's worse or the same, it's still useful data to refine your understanding of the situation.
 If things improved, make it an announcement, it's good for morale!